loicrouillermonay/BSA2021_Google/README.md

 ### Predictive models

 Three types of models were created in parallel to evaluate the results and choose the best one.
-To put the results in context:
+Here are the basic metrics for them:

 - Base rate: 0.16
 - Default Rate: 0.19

-All the notebooks for each of the models and the one for data preparation are in the "notebooks" folder in the GitHub archive.
+_NOTA BENE: All the notebooks for each of the models as well as the one for data preparation can be found in the "notebooks" folder in the GitHub archive._

 #### A. Google Cloud Platform - Natural Language